 To transfer my design, I used my favorite Transparent Transfer Tape and the “hinge method.”
 What that means is you use a piece of tape to keep your design aligned as you apply it to your project.

 BUT – don’t peel them off the release paper yet.
-Lay your design in place on the sign and use a long piece of tape right across the center (or down the middle) to keep the design in place.
+Lay your design in place on the sign and use a long piece of painter’s tape right across the center (or down the middle) to keep the design in place.
+Any type of tape will do, this neat low-tack purple stuff is what I had on hand.

-Now, fold over one side and peel the release paper from the transfer tape.
-Tear away any excess release paper and lay your vinyl letters down into place slowly.
-Burnish to remove any bubbles, then lift the other side of your design and remove the release paper to finish transferring your vinyl.
+Now, fold over the top part to the tape line and peel the release paper from the transfer tape.
+Tear away any excess release paper and carefully lay back your vinyl letters into place.
+Burnish to remove any bubbles (I used the Cricut scraper again for this), then lift the bottom half of your design and repeat the same method to remove the release paper and finish transferring your vinyl.

 Taa-daa!
 Perfectly straight!